Trusted WordPress tutorials, when you need them most.

 To add another rule, just click the ‘Add Rule’ button and repeat the same process described above.
 When you’re happy with how the rules are set up, make sure to click ‘Done.’

-You can now create rules for other content types, such as media and pages, by scrolling to their sections and clicking their ‘Add Rule’ buttons.
+If needed, you can continue creating rules for other content types, such as media and pages, by scrolling to their sections and clicking their ‘Add Rule’ buttons.

 When you’re happy with the search algorithm’s setup, you’ll want to scroll to the top of the page and click the ‘Save’ button.